camcl/poolimputeSNPs/README.md

 * `git`

-You also need a Linux-based OS for executing the workflow in the case you do not use the provided container.
+You also need a Linux-based OS for executing the workflow.

 ## Installation and configuration

 Clone the repository `git clone https://github.com/camcl/poolimputeSNPs.git` and navigate to the directory:

 ```
-$ cd poolimputeSNPs
+cd poolimputeSNPs
 ```

+Unless differently specified, all paths and commands are relative to the directory `poolimputeSNPs`.

-Edit the configuration file depending on whether the imputation step of the workflow should be executed or not.
+Edit the configuration file `config/config.yml` depending on whether the imputation step of the workflow should be executed or not.
 By default, no imputation is triggered after simulating.
 Two options for imputation are available: